K2/Reloc/README.md

 ## TODO
 Program.cs has a set of upcoming features, feel free to contact or use github to give us some requests.
+If nobody else does it I'll try to figure out some python to intergrate into @volatility or @rekal.

 ## Example
 After you clone into a directory